 Enhanced or standard DBS Checks are required for jobs that involve working with children or vulnerable adults, or in positions of responsibility like law and accountancy.

-To find out more as to whether DBS Checks show cautions, read our blog.
+To find out more as to whether DBS Checks show cautions, check out our blog.

-Do I have to disclose my criminal record when I apply for jobs?
+Do individuals have to disclose their criminal record when they apply for jobs?

-If you have any unspent convictions, you are legally required to disclose them.
+Yes.
+If you have any unspent convictions, you’re legally required to disclose them.
+If you don’t, then this could result in your dismissal further down the line.

 When else would you need a Basic Criminal Record Check?